-Transfer of a registered training contract - statutory (sale of business or dissolution of a business partnership) (PDF, 271KB)
+Transfer of a registered training contract - statutory (sale of business or dissolution of a business partnership) (PDF, 138KB)

 Information to get started

-When businesses are sold or disposed of, or a business partnership is dissolved, and apprentices and trainees are involved, a statutory transfer of their registered apprentices and/or trainees occurs, if appropriate.
+When businesses are sold or disposed of, or a business partnership is dissolved, a statutory transfer of any registered apprentices or trainees they employ occurs, if appropriate.

 The apprentice or trainee does not undergo a new probationary period with the new business entity.

 The following actions relate to the training contract only, and have no impact on the continuing employment obligations that may be applicable.

 The employer's business is sold or disposed of to someone else ('the purchaser')

 14 days after the sale of business occurs:

 - The employer must give their Australian Apprenticeship Support Network (AASN) provider or the Department of Employment, Small Business and Training signed notification of the sale of business.

 - If the purchaser